How Were the COVID-19 Vaccines Made So Fast?

 U.S. government agencies and task forces that approve vaccines allow themselves lots of time to work.
 They take time to receive data, look at data, have meetings, talk about the data, and decide what to approve or not.
 They have many projects in progress over time.

 But for COVID-19, these agencies and task forces acted quickly to make the COVID-19 vaccine the priority.
 This meant that they got data faster, looked at it right away, and discussed the data while the clinical trials were happening.
 They also used a process called Emergency Use Authorization (EUA).
-This means the FDA fast-tracked their decisions based on the data.
+This means the FDA fast-tracked its decisions based on the data.

 How were the COVID-19 vaccines approved for safety?